Finding The Travel Backpack We Call Home

 Looking at a traditional backpacker’s backpack, these are the benefits we loved about them:

-- Contoured to fit the body
+Contoured to fit the body

-- Great padding for extra comfort
+Great padding for extra comfort

-- Curved shoulder straps
+Curved shoulder straps

-- More traditional look
+More ‘traditional’ look

-- Usually heavily padded hipbelt with pockets
+Usually heavily padded hipbelt with pockets

-- Full panel openings are rare
+Full panel openings are rare

-- Lack a laptop compartment
+Lack a laptop compartment

-- Rarely designed with airline carry on dimensions in mind
+Typically not designed with airline carry on dimensions in mind

 Osprey Manta AG 36

 It’s a great combination of all of our musts and most of our preferred criteria.
 We chose the Osprey Manta AG 36 (not to be confused with the Osprey Manta AG Hydration).

 The fit is great for both of us.

 Reasonable bag weight (2.87lbs, Medium/Large) that won’t take much away from our total carrying target weight of 15-20lbs.

-- Several compartments, including pockets on the hip-belt and sides for water bottles and snacks.
+Assortment of compartments, including pockets on the hip-belt and sides for water bottles and snacks.

 Comfortable with solid padding and a great suspension system.

 DIY lockable zippers.
-See our video tutorial.
+Watch our video tutorial.

-- Deep “U” panel opening.
+Deep “U” panel opening.

-- Trekking pole attachment
+Trekking pole attachment

-- Great warranty, Osprey, ‘All Mighty Guarantee’
+Great warranty, Osprey’s, ‘All Mighty Guarantee’